 See Also: DECEMBER IN PARIS | TOP 10 THINGS TO DO

 We added a stop in Brussels on the way to Bruges.
-There is a larger than life Christmas market in Brussels and a magical evening Christmas light show.
+There's a larger-than-life Christmas market in Brussels and a magical evening Christmas light show.

 I had been to the Brussels Christmas market called Plaisirs D’Hiver or Winter Pret a few years back and wanted Jake to experience this winter wonderland.